top of page

 3. If I could make one wish come true for my dad and/or child(ren) it would be...

-All filmmakers must submit their films or smartphone-shot videos in MP4 or MOV format by uploading to D3F's FilmFreeway page (beginning in January 2024) Students (under 18) must have a parent's permission to register and upload films via FilmFreeway.
+All filmmakers must submit films or videos in MP4 or MOV format by uploading to D3F's FilmFreeway page (beginning in January 2024) Students (under 18) must have a parent's permission to register and upload films via FilmFreeway.

 HOW are winners recognized?

-1. 1st through 4th grade (elementary school)
+1. 1st through 5th grade (elementary school)

-2. 5th through 8th (middle school)
+2. 6th through 8th (middle school)

 3. 9th through 12th (high school)